charlesUnixPro/dps8m-fnp/README.md

 And the input line will be broadcast to all connected peers.

-To send a peer-to-peer message just type an input line (terminated by \n) and the message will be send to the last peer watcher found.
+To send a peer-to-peer message just type an input line (terminated by \n) and the message will be send to the last peer 'watcher' found.

-    this is a per-to-peer message
+    this is a peer-to-peer message

-You can run two watcher programs and have then talk to each other - just specify two different nodeNames, e.g. w1 & w2.
+You can run two (or more) watcher instances and have them talk to each other - just specify differing nodeNames - e.g. w1 & w2.

 If you start up a watcher the start up simh/fnp you'll see both fnp and watcher exchange IPC traffic.